 The Dutch were the first European nation to chart Australia.
 They named the western and northern coastlines "New Holland."
 The English explorers landed on the northwest and claimed the the area they called "New South Wales" for Great Britain.
 After losing the American colonies in 1783, the British sent more than 160,000 prisoners to Australia.
-Today one in five Australians believed to be a descendant of those convicts, and many take pride in their convict history.
+Today, one of the most interesting Australia facts is one in five Australians believed to be a descendant of those convicts, and many take pride in their convict history.

 Australia is home to many different indigenous populations.
 They thrived in Australia in nomadic societies for centuries before European colonization policies and various diseases hampered their growth.
 In 1998 the government declared an annual event to commemorate the mistreatment of these indigenous people.